-According to a 2018 report by Deloitte and Forbes Insight entitled, The Fourth Industrial Revolution Is Here – Are You Ready?, new regulations will likely be a response to how well government thinks that business leaders are managing what they call Industry 4.0.
+According to a 2018 report by Deloitte and Forbes Insight, The Fourth Industrial Revolution Is Here – Are You Ready?, new regulations will likely be a response to how well government thinks that business leaders are managing what they call Industry 4.0.
 The report says that, “Definitions for Industry 4.0 abound, but the change it portends at its core is the marriage of physical and digital technologies such as analytics, artificial intelligence, cognitive technologies and the internet of things (IoT).”

 How can document management and automation enable compliance?

 In addition to ensuring that your organization passes external compliance audits for Sarbanes-Oxley, HIPAA, and other industry-specific regulations, you can save time and resources by enacting document management best practices.
-Document management and automated workflow enable compliance with:
+Document management and automated workflow enable compliance through:

 - Secure storage in a central repository